francispeixoto/francispeixoto/README.md

 ### Hi there 👋

+I'm Chief of Product Development at exo in the Intelligent Transport Systems space.

+I dabble in development, mostly on the following stack:
+- MongoDB
+- Express
+- EmberJS
+- NodeJS

 <!--
 **francispeixoto/francispeixoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.